FACTBOX-U.S. energy companies slash jobs as oil prices slump

-more than five years, hurt by a global supply glut and OPEC's
+than five years, hurt by a global supply glut and OPEC's refusal to

 Smaller oil services company Weatherford said last month it